daniyar-yes/AWS-fullstack/README.md

 # Serverless Web Application
 with AWS Lambda, Amazon API Gateway, AWS Amplify, Amazon DynamoDB, and Amazon Cognito

-# The app is deployed on AWS cloud and is LIVE here
- <a href="https://master.d2kpoyg99s1w1a.amplifyapp.com/">Web App is here</a>

 It supports:

 <ul>